Header Child Neurology

 Residents are employees of UWHC—not the University of Wisconsin School of Medicine and Public Health or the Department of Neurology.
 Therefore, whereas the department of neurology educates and supervises residents, salary and benefit schedules are maintained by UWHC.

 UWHC maintains stipend levels at the 75th percentile among peer organizations nationwide.
-Following is the information for 2023-2024:

 The University of Wisconsin-Department of Neurology also provides resident support independent of the UWHC as follows.